Member Rights and Responsibilities

 Note: There are no incentives offered to PrimeWest Health providers to give less care than your condition requires.
 Decisions about your health care are based only on appropriateness of care and the covered benefits you have.

-- Show your PrimeWest Health membership card and your Minnesota Health Care Programs card every time you go for health care.
+- Show your PrimeWest Health member ID card and your Minnesota Health Care Programs card every time you go for health care.
 Also, show the cards of any other health coverage you have, such as Medicare or private insurance.

 - Establish a relationship with a PrimeWest Health network primary care provider before you become ill.
 This helps you and your primary care provider understand your total health condition.

-- Give information asked for by your health care provider.
+- Give information asked for by your qualified health care provider and/or health plan so the right care or services can be provided to you.
 Share information about your health history.

-- Work with your health care provider to understand your total health condition.
-It is important to know what to do when a health problem occurs, when and where to seek help, and how to prevent health problems.
+- Know what to do when a health problem occurs, when and where to seek help, and how to prevent health problems

-- Never allow others to use your PrimeWest Health membership card or your Minnesota Health Care Programs card to receive services
+- Never allow others to use your PrimeWest Health member ID card or your Minnesota Health Care Programs card to receive services

 - Report concerns of suspected fraud immediately to PrimeWest Health